Public Health Expert Questions Smart Meter Safety Claims

 By Growing Healing Editorial Team

-In this interview, public health physician Dr. David Carpenter discusses wireless smart meters, questions surrounding safety assurances, and why he believes homeowners should have the right to retain analog meters.
+In this interview, Dr. Carpenter discusses wireless smart meters, questions surrounding long-term exposure and regulatory standards, and why some homeowners advocate for the option to retain analog meters.

 Editorial Disclaimer: This interview presents one expert perspective within an ongoing scientific and regulatory discussion about smart meter technology.